GRAM: Spatial general-purpose audio representation models for real-world applications: Related Work

-Another category of self-supervised audio representation models focuses on speech representations specifically.
-These speech models are typically trained on Librispeech~\citep{librispeech} and include state-of-the-art models such as Wav2Vec2~\citep{wav2vec2}, HuBERT~\citep{hubert} and WavLM~\citep{wavlm}.
-However, while these models excel at speech-based tasks, they do not necessarily perform well on non-speech audio or non-speech tasks~\citep{HEAR}.
-Yet, neither pure audio representation models nor speech representation models optimize for downstream task performance in real-world sound scenes that are spatial, reverberant, and noisy.
+Another category of self-supervised audio representation models focuses specifically on speech representations, using generative, predictive, or contrastive learning~\citep{mohamed2022self}.
+These speech models are typically trained on datasets such as Librispeech~\citep{librispeech} or LibriLight~\citep{librilight} and include state-of-the-art models such as Wav2Vec2~\citep{wav2vec2}, HuBERT~\citep{hubert}, and WavLM~\citep{wavlm}.
+However, while these models excel at speech-based tasks, they do not necessarily generalize well to non-speech sounds and non-speech tasks~\citep{HEAR}.
+Crucially, none of the existing self-supervised approaches for audio or speech representation learning optimize for performance in real-world sound scenes that are spatial, reverberant, and noisy.